The BioFiles - Bill Hubick

 • Penstemon laevigatus var. digitalis (Nutt.)
 A.Gray (1878)

-Penstemon digitalis (known by the common names foxglove beard-tongue,[2] foxglove beardtongue, talus slope penstemon,[3] and white beardtongue[4]) is a species of flowering plant in the plantain family, Plantaginaceae.
+Penstemon digitalis (known by the common names foxglove beard-tongue,[3] foxglove beardtongue, talus slope penstemon,[4] and white beardtongue[5]) is a species of flowering plant in the plantain family, Plantaginaceae.
 The flowers are white and are borne in summer.
-It is native to eastern Canada and the eastern and southeastern United States.[2]
-Penstemon digitalis is the most widespread species of Penstemon east of the Mississippi River.[5]
+According to Francis W. Pennell it is a native of the Mississippi basin and its occurances in Canada and the eastern United states are introductions.
+Because of this Penstemon digitalis is the most widespread species of Penstemon east of the Mississippi River.[6]

 Description